Decisions, decisions, decisions!

 Institutions that offer Rolling Admissions will accept your application at any time, prior to the decision deadline.
 Please use this flexibility with caution as the longer you wait to apply, the more selective the school is likely to be with its applicants.
 The timeline for rolling admissions is usually from the early fall into the late spring.

-If you’re looking for support as you narrow down your list of choice schools and decide how you will apply to them, CBCR is ready to encourage you and to guide you through the process.
+If you’re looking for support as you narrow down your list of choice schools, approach Application Season in August of 2020, and would like assistance deciding on how you will apply, CBCR is ready to encourage you and to guide you through the process.

 Contact College Bound, Career Ready, LLC for an initial consultation by emailing firstname.lastname@example.org or by utilizing the Contact Us page on our website at http://www.collegeboundcareerready.com.